Governor Shapiro: Pratt Industries Invests $500 Million in Pennsylvania to Create Hundreds of New Jobs

 Pratt Industries is America’s fifth largest corrugated packaging company and the world’s largest, privately-held producer of 100% recycled containerboard.
 Originating in Australia, Pratt Industries was founded in the U.S. more than 35 years ago and operates manufacturing facilities in more than 25 states.
 The company is the largest Australian employer in the United States, providing 11,000 jobs in more than 70 factories across the country.

-“Pratt Industries is proud to employ more than 800 Pennsylvanians across the state in high-paying, green collar, advanced manufacturing jobs, and our total culminative investment in Pennsylvania now exceeds $500 million,” said Anthony Pratt, Executive Chairman of Pratt Industries.
+“Pratt Industries is proud to employ more than 800 Pennsylvanians across the state in high-paying, green collar, advanced manufacturing jobs, and our total culminative investment in Pennsylvania now exceeds $500 million,” said Anthony Pratt, Pratt Industries Executive Chairman.
 “As part of that commitment, and as a result of Governor Shapiro’s leadership, I’m honored today to pledge a further investment of $500 million in recycling, remanufacturing and clean energy infrastructure over the next ten years, to create hundreds of new jobs in the great state of Pennsylvania.
 Our investments will allow the company to grow for years to come, supporting our customers, employees and the community.”

 As Pratt Industries has established locations in Pennsylvania, it also has received assistance from DCED’s Office of International Business Development, which offers customized services to help international companies looking to expand in Pennsylvania.